Theblackcat98/SkipTheDocs/CONTRIBUTING.md

 3. Ensure your code follows our style guidelines
 4. Test your changes
 5. Submit a pull request with a clear description of your changes

+## Submitting a Config

+To submit a Config, please follow these steps:

+- Open an issue in [this template](.github/ISSUE_TEMPLATE/config-submission.md) with the title `[create-Config]: <Config-name>`
+- Fill out the template with the necessary information
+- Submit the issue
+- Let us take care of the rest!

+## Updating a Config

+To update a Config, please follow these steps:

+- Create a new pull request with the updated Config
+- Make sure to include the Config name in the title
+- Submit the pull request
+- Let us take care of the rest!

+> This applied to any other actions you want to take with the Configs in this repository.

+## Workflow Bots

+We make use of GitHub Actions to automate the workflow of the Configs in this repository.
+Here's how it works:

+When creating a new Config, the bot will automatically create the files and folders needed for the Config to be added to the database.
+The bot will also close the issue and automatically create a pull request for the Config.

+When updating a Config, the bot will automatically update the Config files and folders with the new changes.
+This will directly push the changes to the main branch.

 ## Template Contribution Guidelines